 Coffee Certifications: Shade Grown

-Our Papua New Guinea Sigri Estate is an exceptional AA specialty grade of coffee.
+Our Papua New Guinea Sigri Estate Peaerry is an exceptional specialty coffee.
 For a brighter taste experience, try this coffee in our Crisp Light Roast.

 Sigri plantation, located in the Wahgi Valley in the Western Highland Province of Papua New Guinea, was established in the 1950's and rapidly gained the reputation for producing the finest Arabica coffee in the country.
 This reputation has continued to grow and Sigri has been internationally recognized as producing a gourmet coffee, equal to the world's best, for more than 20 years.
 At almost 5,200 feet above sea level the plantation enjoys a cool climate and bountiful rainfall, the ideal environment for growing Arabica coffee.
 All plantings are exclusively Arabica, concentrating on the Arusha and Typica varieties, which produce a finer coffee than other Arabicas in Papua New Guinea.